-Ensuring that their child attends school regularly and punctually unless prevented from doing so by illness or attendance at a medical appointment.
+- Ensuring that their child attends school regularly and punctually unless prevented from doing so by illness or attendance at a medical appointment. - Contacting the school office on the first morning of absence.

-- Contacting the school office on the first morning of absence, and every subsequent day, either by telephone, email or via the Absence Notification on the Moorland App. - Informing the school in advance of any medical appointments in school time.
+- Informing the school in advance of any medical appointments in school time.
 For the absence to be recorded as a medical absence we do require evidence from the doctor or dentist.
 (Appointment card/letter) - Making requests for authorised absence in term time, only if absolutely necessary as these are not automatically authorised. - Talking to the school as soon as possible about any child's reluctance to come to school so that problems can be quickly identified and dealt with.